oogles/git-ds/README.md

 This will display a report of the obsolete branches, details of the saved diff files that exist for them, and a confirmation prompt.
 If confirmed, it will delete all reported files.

+A single named branch, obsolete or not, can also be removed:

+    git ds --clean -b my-branch

 ## Why "ds"?